Administration Team

 Research Officers

-Philip has completed a Bachelor of Engineering (Mechanical) at Dalhousie University in Canada and is currently pursuing a Master of Public Health at The University of New South Wales.
+Philip has completed a Bachelor of Engineering (Mechanical) at Dalhousie University in Canada and a Master of Public Health at The University of New South Wales.
 Prior to joining SOuRCe, Philip spent several years working as an engineering manager and product development engineer in medical technology companies.
 Philip developed an interest in medical research through his experience in industry and collaboration with surgeons, with particular interests in health equity and implementing evidence-based research into clinical practice.

 Email: philip.hay@health.nsw.gov.au